Set limits for concurrent scheduled searches

 - 25% of your concurrent searches are summarization searches.

-However, you may want to adjust the relative number of concurrent scheduled and summarization searches based on your organization's usage.
+You can adjust the relative number of concurrent scheduled and summarization searches to meet the needs of your organization.
 For example:

-- If you primarily run scheduled searches, this means you may want to enable most of your searches to be scheduled searches.
+- If you primarily run scheduled searches, consider making most of your searches scheduled searches.

-- If you use primarily data model acceleration searches, you may want to allocate a larger percentage of searches to summarization searches.
+- If you use primarily data model acceleration searches, consider allocating a larger percentage of searches to summarization searches.